-D. Appeals: In accordance with WIOA 106(b)(5), if an existing workforce area requests but is not granted designation as a local workforce development area, the unit of general local government (including a combination of such units) or grant recipient may submit a written appeal to the State Workforce Development Board within 20 days of receiving written denial notification.
+D. Appeals: If an existing workforce area requests but is not granted designation as a local workforce development area, the unit of general local government (including a combination of such units) or grant recipient may submit a written appeal to the Council within 20 days of receiving written denial notification.
 Appeals submitted after this time will not be considered.

-The appealing entity must explain why it believes the denial is contrary to the provisions of WIOA 106(b)(2).
+The appealing entity must explain why it believes the denial is contrary to the provisions of WIOA.
 No other cause for appeal will be considered.
-The Workforce Arizona Council must consider and respond in writing to such an appeal within 20 days of its receipt.
+The Council must consider and respond in writing to such an appeal within 20 days of its receipt.

-If the petitioning entity is again denied such designation, further appeal to the Secretary of Labor may occur if the entity alleges that the area meets the requirements of WIOA 106(b)(2) or that the entity was not accorded procedural rights under the State appeal process described herein.
-All such appeals to the Secretary must be submitted within 15 days of receipt of the notification of denial by the Workforce Arizona Council on behalf of the Governor.
-The appealing entity must simultaneously notify the Governor and the Workforce Arizona Council of such an appeal to the Secretary.
+If the petitioning entity is again denied such designation, further appeal to the Secretary of Labor may occur if the entity alleges that the area meets the requirements of WIOA or that the entity was not afforded procedural rights under the State appeal process described herein.

+All such appeals to the Secretary must be submitted within 15 days of receipt of the notification of denial by the Council on behalf of the Governor.
+The appealing entity must simultaneously notify the Governor and the Council of such an appeal to the Secretary.
 The Secretary will make a final decision within 30 days after the appeal is received.
 The Secretary will notify the Governor and the appellant in writing of the Secretary's decision.